apache/flink/docs/ops/memory/mem_migration.md

 See also [new detailed memory model](mem_setup_tm.html#detailed-memory-model).

-The container cut-off configuration options, `containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`, have no effect anymore.
+The container cut-off configuration options, `containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`, have no effect anymore for TaskManagers.
 See also [how to migrate container cut-off](#container-cut-off-memory).

 ### Total Memory (Previously Heap Memory)